RazviOverflow/razvioverflow.github.io/_microcorruption/reykjavik.md

 <img src="/images/microcorruption-reykjavik13.png">
 </p>

-We noa know the memory being checked is `0x43fe - 0x24 = 0x43da`.
+We now know the memory being checked is `0x43fe - 0x24 = 0x43da`.
 If we inspect the stack at this very moment, we'll notice that `0x43da` is the memory address from where our input is saved.

 <p align="center">
 <img src="/images/microcorruption-reykjavik14.png">